kamicane/elements/doc/elements.md

 ### Building elements

-In many examples below you can see `require()` calls, just like `require()` works in nodejs.
-If you have downloaded the full version, you don't have to worry about it, all methods will be there already by default.
-However if you choose to build elements manually, just with the components you need, you can use [wrapup](https://github.com/kamicane/wrapup) to create your own build.
+In many examples below you will see `require()` calls, just like how `require()` is used in nodejs.
+Downloading the full version of elements provides all the methods by default.
+However, if you choose to build elements manually with just the components you need, you can use [wrapup](https://github.com/kamicane/wrapup) to create your own build of elements.

 #### Your main.js